Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 - Don't skip the resting time.
 This allows the acid to react with the proteins in the dairy-free milk and for it to thicken.

-- If your recipe needs to be extremely precise, measure out the milk, remove 1 tablespoon of the milk, and then add 1 tablespoon of your acid.
+- If your recipe needs to be extremely precise, measure the milk, remove 1 tablespoon of the milk, and then add 1 tablespoon of your acid.
 This will give you EXACTLY 1 cup of buttermilk rather than 1 cup + 1 tablespoon.

 - Read this post from beginning to end before making the recipe, it contains lots of info on how to make perfect vegan buttermilk, every single time!